Policy Learning under Endogeneity Using Instrumental Variables: Applications to EWM and Regret Properties

 Some extra notations are needed to facilitate the discussion.
 Suppose the policymaker observes a random sample $A_i=(Y_i,D_i,X_i,Z_i)$ of size $n$.
 Let $E_n$ denote the sample average operator, i.e., $E_n f=\frac{1}{n}\sum_{i=1}^n f(A_i)$ for any measurable function $f$.
 Let $a\vee b=\max\{a,b\}$.

-For notational simplicity, we denote an encouragement rule and its social welfare by $\pi$ and $W(\pi)$ in place of $\boldsymbol{\alpha}^\pi$ and $W(\boldsymbol{\alpha}^\pi)$, respectively.
+For notational simplicity, denote an encouragement rule and its social welfare by $\pi$ and $W(\pi)$ in place of $\boldsymbol{\alpha}^\pi$ and $W(\boldsymbol{\alpha}^\pi)$, respectively.
 Let $\Pi$ denote the class of encouragement rules the policymaker can choose from.
-Define the welfare contrast relative to the baseline policy that allocates everyone to $\alpha_0$ as
+In view of Corollary \ref{representationbinary} and (\ref{LIV}), $W(\pi)$ is point-identified under Assumption \ref{identifyW} as